memfault/interrupt/_drafts/mcuboot-overview.md

 #### 1. Compile a new Application

-Compile a new application with some kind of change so you can easily confirm it was installed
+Compile a new application with some kind of change so you can easily confirm it was installed.

 ```
 --- a/example/MCUboot/application/src/main.c